noteed/euranova/README.md

 is to discard a message that arrives out-of-order, after the "last" message of a time window, and miss it in the current count.

+It seems we also have to keep track of static data (past aggregated data).
+They would be used as initial data when loading the graphical view before new values are pushed to it.
+This is especially true if the time window is relatively large.
+Another possibility is to push those data repeatedly even though they are not actually updated.
+That seems awkward for really old/infrequently updated data.

 ## Questions

 Cash registers send messages to a message bus.
 It seems a Storm spout must be